cscorley/dissertation/chapters/3_method/0_method.md

 benchmarks for each [@Dit-etal_2013; @Moreno-etal_2014; @Kagdi-etal_2012;
 @Linares-Vasquez-etal_2012].
 However, *Research Problem 3* introduces a complication to using these benchmarks.
-The overlap of these goldsets is minimal, making it difficult to determine whether a technique is performing well or poorly because of the approach or if it happens to just be a challenging query for that technique.  \todo{gross sentence} Hence, we have created our own benchmark fit for evaluating both an FLT and DIT.
+The overlap of these goldsets is small, making it difficult to determine whether a technique is performing well or not because of the approach or if it happens to just be a challenging query for that technique.  \todo{gross sentence} Hence, we have created our own benchmark fit for evaluating both an FLT and DIT.

-The 7 subjects of our study vary in size and application domain.
+The 7 subjects of our studies vary in size and application domain.
 BookKeeper is a distributed logging service\footnote{\url{http://zookeeper.apache.org/bookkeeper/}}.
 Derby is a relational database management system\footnote{\url{http://db.apache.org/derby/}}.
 Mahout is a tool for scalable machine learning\footnote{\url{https://mahout.apache.org/}}.